Hear what else past clients have had to say about their experience working with our firm.Client Testimonials

 While most people seem to know to call a lawyer before they speak to law enforcement, many forget is that they also need to call a lawyer before speaking to an insurance adjuster or providing a recorded statement.

-Many victims in a personal injury incident have already given a recorded statement to an insurance company before hiring an attorney.
+Many victims in a personal injury incident in Clearwater have already given a recorded statement to an insurance company before hiring an attorney.
 They thought they were required to provide this statement immediately.
 Many adjusters call and coerce victims into providing a recorded statement, which they only plan to use against them later in the case.
 Recorded statements are just one of many ways adjusters take advantage of these victims who do not know any better.
 They believe that they are just telling their side of the story and months later are surprised when these statements are used against them.

-The amount of time you have to file your personal injury claim depends on the statute of limitations of state you live in as well as the type of lawsuit you pursue.
+The amount of time you have to file your Clearwater personal injury claim depends on the statute of limitations of state you live in as well as the type of lawsuit you pursue.
 In the state of Florida, the statute of limitations gives the following restrictions for how long a person has to file a claim:

 Personal injury cases can be very detailed and complicated, which makes it difficult for people to handle these cases on their own without assistance from a legal representative.
 If you have suffered a serious injury because of someone else’s negligent actions, you need to take legal action to pursue financial compensation.
 Additionally, although you can file a lawsuit on your own, you need an attorney to help you with every part of your case.

 At the Law Offices of Tragos, Sartes & Tragos, we offer the perfect blend of experienced representation and youthful energy.
-Our Clearwater personal injury lawyers offer the latest in litigation strategies and extensive knowledge of Florida’s personal injury law.
+Our Clearwater personal injury attorneys offer the latest in litigation strategies and extensive knowledge of Florida’s personal injury law.

 Because we work on a contingency fee basis, we do not collect attorney fees unless we recover financial compensation for you.
 This allows you to focus on your other needs while our skilled legal team focuses on helping you get the compensation you deserve.